writeinstar/CRT_training_script/06__exercise-salesforce-testing/README.md

 - Create Test Case Enter a Lead
 - Create Test Case Delete a Lead

-# Learn how to requests a Salesforce Trial Org.
+# Learn how to Create a Test in Salesforce

 1. Create a new empty suite **exercise 6 salesforce testing**

 2. Create a folder in the root named **06__exercise-salesforce-testing**

-3. In this foler, create file salesforce.robot and copy the contents from here [salesforce.robot](salesforce.robot)
+3. In this folder, create file salesforce.robot and copy the contents from here [salesforce.robot](salesforce.robot)

 4. Create a folder in root named **resources**

-5. In this foler, create file common.robot and copy the contents from here [common.robot](../resources/common.robot)
+5. In this folder, create file common.robot and copy the contents from here [common.robot](../resources/common.robot)

 6. Open common.robot inside the folder